fsprojects/FAKE/help/markdown/contributing.md

 * We replace `<verb><module>` functions with `<module>.<verb>`
   * Use Verbs as much as possible for functions
   * In order, to have a more consistent API we propose to always use camelCase naming for functions
+  * For historic reasons we allow constants and values in PascalCase (they will not have a "verb" as they don't do anything)
+  * If we provide optional parameters (via `static member`) we use PascalCase as well (Example: `Shell`-module)
 * We assume the caller is not opening the module but only the global namespaces `Fake.Core`, `Fake.IO`, ... and make sure the code looks nice and structured on the caller side.
 * For compatibility reasons (migration from legacy).
 We assume the user doesn't open the global `Fake` namespace.